PEDIA-Charite/classifier/README.md

 The following parameters are required to run pedia:

 * train_path is the folder which contains training data.
 It could be 1KG, ExAC, IRAN.
-For example, the path is /data/8/projects/PEDIA/3_simulation/json_simulation/real/train/1KG.
+For example, the path is PEDIA/3_simulation/jsons/real/train/1KG.

-* train_label is for annotating which training set we used.
+* train_label is for annotating which training set we used (1KG, ExAC or IRAN).

 * -o output_path is the output folder.
 The default is current folder.

 For the following parameters, you should assign exact one parameter to specify which mode you want to run.

 * -t test_path.
-The path is the folder which contains testing data.
+The path could be either the folder which contains testing data or the JSON file.

 * -c fold number.
 This parameter enables k-fold cross validation (default 10).